raspberrypilearning/pico-probe/en/step_7.md

 --- task ---

-Add a second sensor on **Pin27** and another LED to monitor multiple pots.
+Add a second sensor on **Pin27** and another LED to monitor multiple plants.

 --- /task ---